nayanrajani/GitHub-Actions/README.md

 - Runners
   - A runner is a server that runs your workflows when they're triggered.
 Each runner can run a single job at a time.
 GitHub provides Ubuntu Linux, Microsoft Windows, and macOS runners to run your workflows; each workflow run executes in a fresh, newly-provisioned virtual machine.
 GitHub also offers larger runners, which are available in larger configurations.
 For more information, see "About larger runners."
 If you need a different operating system or require a specific hardware configuration, you can host your own runners.
 For more information about self-hosted runners, see "Hosting your own runners."

+### Git, Github, Github Actions

+- Git
+  - Git is a free version control system.
+  - We can download in windows or linux or any.
+  - Git manages sources code changes.
+  - Git  allows you to take snapshots of your code like git "commit".
+  - Git helps you to manages different version of code with help of "branches".
+  - Moving between branches & commits via "checkout"

+- GitHub
+  - GitHub is a cloud git repository & service provider.
+  - you can use it to share and use as a centralise repo storage or code storage instead of storing at local.
+  - Push, pull from public and private team management & more.
+  - features it has like code management6 & Colaborative development via issues, projects, pull request etc.

+- GitHub Actions
+  - GitHub offers an automation service for code and code management service.

+### Git, GitHub crash Course [If you know already skip it]